Saturday, April 6, 2013

 Trim Healthy Mama has encouraged me to add some ‘foundation’ foods in my pantry (some haven’t made it yet but will soon):

 - Truvia~I haven’t switched over completely.
 I still have Splenda in the house.
 But I use Truvia in my coffee, muffins in a mug, and most everything.
-It’s expensive, about $5.98 for a box and/or conatiner.
+It’s expensive, about $5.98 for a box and/or container.
 When hubby gets paid I purchase a few containers.
+(Update: I know make my own Truvia)

 - I haven't tried it yet but have ordered NuStevia Pure White Stevia Powder.
 This too is expensive but from what I’ve read in THM one uses a lot less.